ChrisJefferson/jekyll-clean/_posts/2015-11-18-building_git_gap.markdown

 make bootstrap-pkg-full
 {% endhighlight %}

 Note that while this downloads all packages, many packages have to be built before they are useful.
-Each package has different instructions are some are very hard to build.
-You can grab [this script](*TODO*), and run it from inside your `pkg` directory, which will try it's best to build as many packages as possible.
+To build packages, go into the `pkg` directory and then run the `BuildPackages.sh` script:

+{% highlight bash %}
+cd pkg
+../bin/BuildPackages.sh
+{% endhighlight %}

+If some packages fail to build, don't worry unless you need those packages.
+Some packages are extremely hard to build, and require extra dependancies.
+Just ignore the ones which don't work!

-Assuming everything went well, try now running `bin/gap.sh`, and you should have a working GAP.
+Assuming everything went well, try running `bin/gap.sh`, and you should have a working GAP.
 Well done!

 Development Packages
 ====================